Send signed metadata with JWT

 There are many libraries you can use to generate and sign JWTs.
 When you generate signed JWTs required to start sessions with Pendo, there are a few considerations:

-- The JWT payload must contain both the
+• The JWT payload must contain both the visitor and account elements, each with an id property and value.

-property and value. - Visitor and Account IDs must be passed as strings for JWT installs.
-To generate an anonymous visitor, use an empty string as the value of the
+• Visitor and Account IDs must be passed as strings for JWT installs.
+To generate an anonymous visitor, use an empty string as the value of the id property of the visitor element.
+The account ID property may be set to an empty string as well.
+Additional visitor and account properties are optional.

-- Any additional configuration you would like can be included inside the JWT metadata.
+• Any additional configuration you'd like can be included inside the JWT metadata.

-See the proceeding pseudocode for generating a JWT to start a visitor session with Pendo:
+See the following pseudocode for generating a JWT to start a visitor session with Pendo:

 jwt = JWT.sign({